DeborahK/Angular-GettingStarted/README.md

 # Angular2-Getting Started
-Materials for the ["Angular 2: Getting Started"](http://bit.ly/Angular2-GettingStarted) course on Pluralsight.
+Materials for the ["Angular: Getting Started"](http://bit.ly/Angular2-GettingStarted) course on Pluralsight.

 `APM - Start`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.
 (Updated for <i>Angular version 2 final</i>)